-The good news is that there is no big difference – Whatever model you choose, you are guaranteed a really good cup of coffee.
+The good news is that there is no big difference – Whatever model you choose, you are guaranteed a delicious cup of coffee.
 The difference lies in detail, appearance and small extra features.

 Moccamaster H741 Homeline

 Next step in the Moccamaster series.
 The filter holder is placed on a holder which is mounted on the machine – therefore the jug can be removed without a filter holder.
-The filter holder is equipped with a drip stop which is operated manually with a small slider.
-The drip stop also acts as a “flavor control” for brewing half jugs.
-KB741 has a switch that lets you control the effect of the hotplate when only half a pot of coffee is left.
+The filter holder is equipped with a drip-stop which is operated manually with a small slider.
+The drip stop also acts as a “flavour control” for brewing half jugs.
+KB741 has a switch that lets you control the hotplate’s effect when only half a pot of coffee is left.

 As with KB741, the filter holder is mounted on the machine itself rather than on the jug.
-In addition, the filter holder is equipped with an automatic drip stop function, which is activated when the jug is removed from the heating plate.
+The filter holder is also equipped with an automatic drip-stop function, which is activated when the jug is removed from the heating plate.
 The pitcher and filter holder have a different design than the KB741.

 As with KBG741, but with a light on when the machine needs descaling.

 Moccamaster’s latest shot at the Tribe.
-Like KBGC741, but in a variety of colors that can fit into your retro kitchen 😉
+Like KBGC741, but in a variety of colours that can fit into your retro kitchen 😉

-A compact model with automatic drip stop and descaling indicator.
+A compact model with automatic drip-stop function, and descaling indicator.

 The model that brews coffee directly in a thermos.
 The machine has an automatic drip stop, but of course no hot plate.

 Moccamaster’s latest machine that brews one cup of coffee directly in the cup.
 The machine has a volume of 33cl, a power of 1090w and a brewing time of 4 minutes.
 The machine automatically shuts off when it has finished brewing.